omarryhan/nextjs-i18n-example/README.md

 - Needlessly bigger bundle size **&** bigger size of XHR payloads from calling `getServerSideProps` and `getStaticProps` when doing page transitions on the client.
 At first, I thought that `getStaticProps` is never called from the browser.
 But turns out, it gets called just like `getServerSideProps`.
 The only difference is, `getServerSideProps` runs a function on every call, while `getStaticProps`, returns a static response that is guaranteed to stay the same.
 That means that, it's only ever called once on each browsing session.

 - Response latency because of the IO time needed to load all the translations.
-If I'm going to take a wild guess, this latency is probably negligible, especially if you're hosting with a hosting provider that uses SSD (most popular ones do).
-It can be useful to cache them in memory though.
+I'm going to take a wild guess, and say that this latency is probably negligible.
+Especially if you're hosting with a hosting provider that uses SSD (most popular ones do).
+It can be useful to cache the loaded translations in memory though.

 #### `withI18n`